-This year in France, around 90,000 young people1 (10%) will leave school without receiving their diploma.
+In 2019, in France, around 90,000 young people1 (10%) left school without receiving their diploma.
 Faced with the rise in the general level of qualifications and a high unemployment rate, these young people have few job prospects and are at risk of insecurity.
 As proof, almost 20%2 of people aged under 25 are unemployed.

 200,000 Vacant Jobs in Industry

 To resolve the contradiction, Total Foundation is creating L’Industreet, a campus specialized in the industry professions of tomorrow, which opened in late 2020.
 The campus is located in Stains, north of Paris in the Seine-Saint-Denis department, and is well served by public transportation.
 By the end of 2021, it will provide free tuition to 400 young people aged 18 to 25 – half of whom women – with or without qualifications, from all social and cultural backgrounds and various regions in France.
 Eventually, 400 young people will receive training each year.
 This new kind of campus will provide young people with training in fast-changing industrial professions experiencing shortages and, ultimately, help them enter the workforce.

-Students will have a choice of courses, ranging from 12 to 18 months in five sectors and nine professions of the future with strong hiring potential.
+Students will have a choice of courses, ranging from 12 to 18 months in five sectors and ten professions of the future with strong hiring potential.
 Based on alternative teaching methods and immersive work experience opportunities the courses all provide students with qualifications upon completion.
 L’Industreet will also provide comprehensive, personalized and long-term support in order to adapt to each student’s individual needs and provide both the expertise and soft skills that they require to successfully enter the workforce.

 Total Foundation chose to support this initiative as part of its commitment to youth inclusion and education.
 We firmly believe that too many young people are not given the opportunity to achieve their full potential, and that a helping hand will empower them to take control of their future.
 That is why Total is providing the project – a real springboard for young people – with the benefit of its visibility and knowledge of the industrial world.